Everything You Need to Know About Open Enrollment

 Who Should Sign Up?

-Every citizen should enroll in coverage this year, and any citizen not eligible for Medicare or employer coverage should at least create a marketplace account (on HealthCare.Gov or their state marketplace).
+Every citizen should at least check out their coverage options, and any citizen not eligible for Medicare or employer coverage should at least create a marketplace account (on HealthCare.Gov or their state marketplace).

 Aside for those on Medicare, everyone is eligible to use the Marketplaces to shop for and purchase health insurance even if they are not eligible for cost assistance.
 Thus, it is appropriate for any tax filer not on Medicare to create a marketplace account, use it to compare plans/insurers, and enroll in the health insurance plan that is best for your family!

 When you sign up for an account, you will find out if you are eligible for cost assistance or qualify for Medicaid/CHIP.

 With that in mind, even without cost assistance, many will find marketplace plans to be the most affordable option in their region.

 FACT: Open Enrollment is the best time to consider your options and make the best health insurance decisions you can to be covered, as it is the only time in which individuals and families can enroll in coverage without qualifying for a Special Enrollment Period.

 Everyone should enroll in health insurance during their insurer’s annual enrollment period if they want to support the Affordable Care Act and they are entitled to enroll; this includes those eligible for Medicare and employer coverage.